-P072 E72 Dev a. b. c. d. e. f. elopment will: not diminish or cause irreversible damage to the cultural heritage values present on the site, and associated with a heritage site, object or building; protect the fabric and setting of the heritage site, object or building; be consistent with the form, scale and style of the heritage site, object or building; utilise similar materials to those existing, or where this is not reasonable or practicable, neutral materials and finishes; incorporate complementary elements, detailing and ornamentation to those present on the heritage site, object or building; retain public access where this is currently provided.
+PO7 72 E72 Dev a. b. c. d. e. f. relopment will: not diminish or cause irreversible damage to the cultural heritage values present on the site, and associated with a heritage site, object or building; protect the fabric and setting of the heritage site, object or building; be consistent with the form, scale and style of the heritage site, object or building; utilise similar materials to those existing, or where this is not reasonable or practicable, neutral materials and finishes; incorporate complementary elements, detailing and ornamentation to those present on the heritage site, object or building; retain public access where this is currently provided.
 Development is for the preservation, maintenance, repair and restoration of a site, object or building of cultural heritage value.
 Note - A cultural heritage conservation management plan for the preservation, maintenance, repair and restoration of a site, object or building of cultural heritage value is prepared in accordance with Planning scheme policy - Heritage and landscape character.
 The plan is sent to, and approved by Council prior to the commencement of any preservation, maintenance, repair and restoration works.
-PO73 Demolition and removal is only considered where: a. a report prepared by a suitably qualified conservation architect or conservation engineer demonstrates that the building is structurally unsound and is not reasonably capable of economic repair; or b. demolition is confined to the removal of outbuildings, extensions and alterations that are not part of the original structure; or No example provided.
+PO7 Den a. b.
+73 nolition and removal is only considered where: a report prepared by a suitably qualified conservation architect or conservation engineer demonstrates that the building is structurally unsound and is not reasonably capable of economic repair; or demolition is confined to the removal of outbuildings, extensions and alterations that are not part of the original structure; or No example provided.

-c. d. repairs, maintenance or restoration; or P07 4 No example provided. of cu symj value being re development is occurring on land adjoining a site iltural heritage value, the development is to be pathetic to and consistent with the cultural heritage es present on the site and not result in their values g eroded, degraded or unreasonably obscured from ic view.
-P07 5 E75 Development does not adversely impact upon the health and vitality of significant trees.
-Where development occurs in proximity to a significant tree, construction measures and techniques as detailed in AS 4970-2009 Protection of trees on development sites are adopted to ensure a significant tree's health, wellbeing and vitality.
-Significant trees are only removed where they are in a poor state of health or where they pose a health and safety risk to persons or property.
-A Tree Assessment report prepared by a suitably qualified arborist confirming a tree's state of health is required to demonstrate achievement of this performance outcome.
-Development does: a. not result in the removal of a significant tree; b. not occur within 20m of a protected tree; c. involve pruning of a tree in accordance with Australian Standard AS 4373-2007 - Pruning of Amenity Trees.
+c. d. limited demolition is performed in the course of repairs, maintenance or restoration; or demolition is performed following a catastrophic event which substantially destroys the building or object.
+PO7 4 re development is occurring on land adjoining a site No example provided. of cu sym value bein altural heritage value, the development is to be bathetic to and consistent with the cultural heritage es present on the site and not result in their values g eroded, degraded or unreasonably obscured from ic view.
+P07 5 E75 and occu mea Prote ensu Sign poor safe elopment does not adversely impact upon the health vitality of significant trees.
+Where development irs in proximity to a significant tree, construction sures and techniques as detailed in AS 4970-2009 ection of trees on development sites are adopted to irre a significant tree's health, wellbeing and vitality. ificant trees are only removed where they are in a state of health or where they pose a health and ty risk to persons or property.
+A Tree Assessment rt prepared by a suitably qualified arborist confirming Deve a. b. c. elopment does: not result in the removal of a significant tree; not occur within 20m of a protected tree; involve pruning of a tree in accordance with Australian Standard AS 4373-2007 - Pruning of Amenity Trees. a tre e's state of health is required to demonstrate evement of this performance outcome.